Ratified Contract? Now, it's time for the home inspection.

 So if you're buying an historic home, plan on being at the inspection if you can -- you won't want to miss what the home inspector has to tell you about it!

-Whether the home has a chlorinated or salt water in-ground swimming pool, our home inspectors can conduct a limited pool inspection that's great for those home buyers who have owned a pool before.
+Whether the home has a chlorinated or salt water in-ground swimming pool, our home inspectors can conduct a structural/mechanical/safety pool inspection that's great for those home buyers experienced in pool ownership.

-- The scope of our inspection includes a limited visual inspection of the pool electrical system, primary circulation system, pool barrier system, the pool interior surface and surrounding deck.
+The scope of our inspection includes a limited visual inspection of the pool electrical system, primary circulation system, pool barrier system, the pool interior surface and surrounding deck to identify repair structural, mechanical and safety repair needs.

-- That said, we do not dismantle components such as filters, pumps and heaters.
+That said, we do not dismantle components such as filters, pumps and heaters.
 We do not test water chemistry.
-We do not test or operate pool heaters, cleaning systems, control valves, chemical injectors or similar components.
+We do not test or operate pool heaters, cleaning systems, control valves, chemical injectors or similar components or safety devices.

 If you've never owned a house with a pool, we recommend that you contact a pool company for a more in-depth pool inspection.
 Plus, the pool company will show you all the ins and outs of how to operate the pool system and how to maintain it year in and year out.